Graduate Diploma in Accounting

-The Graduate Diploma in Accounting is a postgraduate level qualification that is CPA Australia accredited and provides specialist knowledge in business accounting and law, economic and financial reporting, contemporary issues in accounting, as well as accounting management and information systems.
+The Graduate Diploma in Accounting covers the eight core units of the Master of Professional Accounting, providing specialist knowledge in business accounting, economic analysis, financial reporting, contemporary issues in accounting, as well as accounting management, legal studies and information systems.

 The Graduate Diploma in Accounting is also available via an online delivery mode, offering up to six intakes a year.

-The accounting and finance profession including business accounting, auditing and financial services industry.
+Professional roles in the accounting and finance industry, including business accounting, auditing and financial services.

 The course incorporates progressive assessment and examinations.
 Students are assessed in each unit on the basis of written and oral assignments.
 These may be business reports, case studies, presentations, research studies and/or business plans.

 This course is flexibly delivered, designed to meet the demands of busy and highly mobile people.
 It is therefore a great option for those who juggle multiple work, personal or family commitments.
 On-campus classes are supplemented by online lectures, discussion forums and electronic resources.

 On-campus classes offer a variety of teaching approaches including lectures, tutorials, online activities and video-linked or podcast virtual classes.
 Lectures may be streamed live or pre-recorded; either way students can download a recording at their convenience.
 The method of teaching may vary from unit to unit.

 In addition, students can progress their learning each week by following activities, readings and case studies laid out, step-by-step, in a website for each unit.
 As they move through the learning outcomes, they can discuss their progress in class or in online forums and ask questions of their peers or lecturer.

 This degree demands up to 150 hours of study for each unit.

 Your previous learning experiences relevant to one or more units in this course may help you reduce the duration of your degree.